-A trip to Lombok from Bali can be a great opportunity to discover the natural and cultural highlights of one of the most popular island destinations in Indonesia’s West Nusa Tenggara Islands.
-This island, that’s around half an hour’s flight or about 90 minutes by ferry or speedboat east of Bali, is often considered to be ‘how Bali was some decades ago’.
+How to get to Lombok from Bali is the next question, once you've decided to include this neighbouring island in your Bali holiday travel plans.
+It can be a great opportunity to discover the natural and cultural highlights of one of the most popular island destinations in Indonesia’s West Nusa Tenggara Islands.
+This island, half an hour’s flight or about 90 minutes by ferry or speedboat east of Bali, is often considered to be ‘how Bali was some decades ago’.

 While Lombok’s famous three Gili Islands are often the short island-hop of choice from Bali, the main island of Lombok is worth exploring if you have an extra number of days on your holiday.
 Highlights include the magnificent Mount Rinjani, a collection of hidden waterfalls, quiet bays and pristine beaches – including its own ‘Kuta’ beach.
-Read on to learn how to get from Bali to Lombok, together with the island’s main attractions.
+Read on to learn how to get to Lombok from Bali, together with info on the island’s main attractions.

 - Bali Hai Sunset Dinner Cruise